dita-community/dita-utilities/README.md

 In: `src/xslt/excel-xml-to-dita-table`

-An example on how to convert a Excel XML 2004 to a DITA table
+An example on how to convert a Excel XML 2004 to a DITA table.

 Submodules